Frederick Lippman, R.Ph., Ed.D. (954) 262-1507 (954) 262-1714 (fax) firstname.lastname@example.org

 Dr. Rosenbaum's public service activities include serving as chair and vice-chair of the Broward County Higher Education Facilities Authority, on the State of Florida Public Service Commission Nominating Council , and as a member of the Broward County Charter Review Commission.
 He serves as vice chair of the Davie Economic Development Council and is a director of the Greater Plantation Chamber of Commerce.
 Additionally, he is a member of the board of directors for the Holocaust Documentation and Education Center of South Florida.

-Dr. Rosenbaum earned his baccalaureate in Political Science, with honors, from the State University of New York at Buffalo , his Master's in Public Administration from Bernard Baruch College , City University of New York, and his Doctor of Public Administration degree from NSU.
-He is completing his second doctorate, an Ed.D. in Higher Education, also at NSU.
+Dr. Rosenbaum earned his baccalaureate in Political Science, with honors, from the State University of New York at Buffalo , his Master's in Public Administration from Bernard Baruch College , City University of New York, and his Doctor of Public Administration degree as well as an Ed.D. in Higher Education from NSU.